GregUtas/robust-services-core/docs/RSC-POTS-Application.md

 ## Configuring Users

 Users (phone numbers) are created in the `>pots` CLI increment.
-The CLI commands available in the POTS increment are described in [RSC-CLI-Commands](/docs/RSC-CLI-Commands.pdf), starting after the line `pots>help full`.
+The CLI commands available in that increment are described in [RSC-CLI-Commands](/docs/RSC-CLI-Commands.pdf), starting after the line `pots>help full`.

 Phone numbers are five digits in length, in the range 20000-99999.  *Supplementary services*,